Hairline cracks and holes in plaster walls are unsightly, aren’t they?

 Ready?
-But before we get started, here’s a bit of background on what it is and how it’s made, before we get started on how to repair those hairline cracks in plaster walls.
+But before we get started, here’s a bit of background on what it is.
+We’ll talk about how it’s made before we get started on repairing those hairline cracks in plaster walls.

 What is plaster?

-If properly mixed, it can provide a more durable finish than even drywall.
-In the early days, it was made by mixing lime, sand, cattle hair, and water until it’s turned to a putty substance.
+It can provide a more durable finish than even drywall if properly mixed.
+In the early days, it was made by mixing lime and sand.
+That was mixed with cattle hair and water until it’s turned into a putty substance.
 You get plaster once the mixture dries up and hardens.

 What is the difference between plaster and drywall?

 For centuries, it had been the go-to material when constructing interior walls for homes.
-It was not until 50 years ago when construction professionals started adding gypsum into the mixture, allowing the compound to dry up more quickly.
+It was not until 50 years ago that construction professionals started adding gypsum into the mixture.
+It allowed the compound to dry up more quickly.

 This mixture, as you might have already guessed, is called drywall.
 And it’s been the most popular material used for finishing interior walls over the last few decades.
 No surprise there.
-After all, modern construction practices favor the use of the material in terms of labor, time, and costs.
+After all, modern construction practices favor using the material in terms of time and costs.

 Is drywall really much better?

-The answer, of course, largely depends on your priorities as a homeowner.
+The answer largely depends on your priorities as a homeowner.

-If you want a wall material with a durable surface and can last a long time, then plaster is the ideal choice.
-The drawback of it is that it tends to absorb water easily, increasing the risk of water damage.
-Also, repairing it can be difficult and expensive, sometimes even requiring you to remove big sections of the material when carrying out repairs.
+If you want a wall material with a durable surface that can last a long time, then plaster is the ideal choice.
+The drawback is that it tends to absorb water easily, increasing the risk of water damage.
+Repairing it can be difficult and expensive.
+It sometimes requires you to remove big sections of the material when carrying out repairs.

 As already mentioned, drywall is more cost-effective to use than plaster.
-Another big advantage it has is that it provides better sound and temperature insulation.
+Another big advantage is that it provides better sound and temperature insulation.
 One major issue with it is that it cracks more easily.
 Without using top-grade construction materials, installing it can be complicated and messy.
-And when not installed correctly, the joints between the sheets tend to show, thus ruining the surface’s smooth and seamless appearance.
+And when not installed correctly, the joints between the sheets tend to show.
+It ruins the surface’s smooth and seamless appearance.

 Okay, then.
 But how is plaster wall made?

-It is durable, not because of the material it’s made of, but because of the way it’s constructed.
-It is made of flexible material you can mesh together, allowing you to create a multi-layered coat system (sometimes called the three coat stucco process system).
+It is durable.
+It’s not because of the material it’s made of, but because of the way it’s constructed.
+It is made of flexible material you can mesh together.
+It allows you to create a multi-layered coat system, sometimes called the three-coat stucco process system.

 So, how do they pull this off?

-It begins with the lath, which are thin wood slats that are attached to the framing of your wall.
+It begins with the lath, which are thin wood slats attached to your wall’s framing.
 Three coats are then applied to the lath in an interlocking manner, resulting in a structural system that holds the wall together.
-Also, by layering three coats together, you’re getting a system with good insulation for temperate and sound.
+You’re getting a system with good insulation for temperate and sound by layering three coats together.

 The 3-coat system is comprised of the scratch coat, brown coat, finish coat.
-The scratch coat serves as the system’s base coat and is, therefore, the first one attached to the wall.
-The brown coat is then applied after the application of the scratch coat, further strengthening the system.
+Therefore, the scratch coat serves as the system’s base coat and is the first one attached to the wall.
+The brown coat is then applied after applying the scratch coat, further strengthening the system.
 After the brown coat is cured, the finish coat is applied to give the entire system a nice finish.

 Why Plaster Walls Get Hairline Cracks

 To be sure we’re on the same page, let’s define what a “hairline crack” is.
-To put it simply, it is a line that appears along the surface of a wall (not just plaster), indicating a split that appears as if it is breaking apart.
+To put it simply, it is a line that appears along the surface of a wall.
+It’s not just plaster.
+It indicates a split that appears as if it is breaking apart.
 Small hairline cracks are not usually a cause for concern, but they must be addressed as soon as possible before they get worse.

-They can be caused by a wide range of things, and they are:
+A wide range of things can cause them, and they are:

-Sadly, some contractors won’t follow building codes just because they can get away with it, while some are simply not competent or diligent enough to do the job properly.
+Sadly, some contractors won’t follow building codes because they can get away with it.
+At the same time, some are not competent or diligent enough to do the job properly.

 So many things can go wrong when constructing it.
-For instance, a construction professional might forget to rake the background surface before applying plaster on it.
+For instance, a construction professional might forget to rake the background surface before applying plaster.
 Another possible scenario is when he or she overlays it without applying chicken wire mesh in the masonry first.

 Whatever the reason for the poor installation, a crack is something you can’t afford to ignore.

 One drawback of using it is that it’s vulnerable to moisture.
 Moisture becomes prevalent in the atmosphere when seasons change frequently.
-Allow moisture to come in contact with it regularly, and it will seep through, causing it to expand and form damage.
+Allow moisture to come in contact with it regularly, and it will seep through.
+It causes it to expand and form damage.

-Water from freshly applied plaster has a tendency to evaporate rapidly, reducing the surface layer’s volume.
+Water from freshly applied plaster tends to evaporate rapidly, reducing the surface layer’s volume.
 This volume reduction causes it to shrink, resulting in the formation of cracks in the surface layer.
 To prevent shrinkage from appearing, always check if the plaster has been cured and sanded thoroughly before application.

-Using concrete that is of poor quality contributes to the corrosion.
-Weak concrete has a porous surface, making it easy for the moisture to seep inside.
-Once the moisture comes in contact with the cement for too long, the protective layer holding the structure together becomes corroded, causing hairline cracks to form.
-Ones caused by corrosion can even more annoying than the regular ones because of its rusty color.
+Using concrete that is of poor quality contributes to corrosion.
+Weak concrete has a porous surface, making it easy for moisture to seep inside.
+Once the moisture comes in contact with the cement for too long, the protective layer holding the structure together becomes corroded.
+It causes hairline cracks to form.
+Ones caused by corrosion can be even more annoying than the regular ones because of their rusty color.

-Natural disasters such as earthquakes, hurricanes, and floods can produce stresses in the foundation of the wall, causing cracks not just on the surface but also the structure itself.
+Natural disasters such as earthquakes and hurricanes can produce stresses in the wall’s foundation.
+It causes cracks not just on the surface but also the structure itself.
 Ones due to foundation shifts are more likely to expand since the source of the damage is coming from the subsurface.

 Do you have large trees or vines near your home?
-If so, you might want to check if they’re growing into your plaster.
-If cracks are the result of growing vegetation, you can trim the “excess growth” with pruning shears.
+You might want to check if they’re growing into your plaster.
+If cracks result from growing vegetation, you can trim the “excess growth” with pruning shears.

-Cracks can occur when the house “settles” long enough to create stresses in the home’s foundation, causing the plasterwork to shift, which subsequently leads to cracks.
-They are usually vertical and are likely to run along the home’s exterior.
-Ones caused by settlements are not to be taken lightly because they may lead to structural problems.
+Cracks can occur when the house “settles” long enough to create stresses in the home’s foundation, causing the plasterwork to shift.
+It leads to cracks.
+They are usually vertical and likely run along the home’s exterior.
+Ones caused by settlements should not be taken lightly because they may lead to structural problems.
 It will be wise to have them investigated immediately upon discovery to ensure that the structure of the home hasn’t been compromised in any way.

 Fixing lead-painted plaster

-Before you start repairing any cracks or holes, you must check first if the paint used on it is lead-based.
+Before you start repairing any cracks or holes, you must first check if the paint used on it is lead-based.
 Why?
 For one thing, lead is a harmful neurotoxin that can cause many health issues.
-As you carry out repairs, you will need to perform steps that may cause the chemical to spread into the atmosphere, putting you and your loved ones at risk.
+As you carry out repairs, you will need to perform steps that may cause the chemical to spread into the atmosphere.
+It puts you and your loved ones at risk.

-If your wall was painted before 1978, it’s highly likely that the paint contains lead.
+If your wall was painted before 1978, the paint likely contains lead.

 Either way, children or pregnant women should steer clear from the work area before you get started.